gorodetsky-umich/MDSS/docs/source/tutorials/usage.rst

 Grids for NACA 0012 and Mc Donnell Dolugas 30P-30N are provided under ``examples/grids`` in the examples directory.
 The other grids (CRM clean, and DLR High-Lift) including
 Naca 0012 and 30P-30N can be found at `Dropbox folder <https://www.dropbox.com/scl/fo/fezdu5be849c78vze7l19/ACCsSHpLGEwCcyFEPWj2FB0?rlkey=ixbr0606y3vx5eadrs61b9cz3&st=i4evwxed&dl=0>`__.

-Aero and structural grid files for the Mach Aero Wing can be downladed from `mphys repo <http://umich.edu/~mdolaboratory/repo_files/mphys/mphys_input_files.tar.gz>`__.
+Aero and structural grid files for the Mach Aero Wing can be downloaded from `mphys repo <http://umich.edu/~mdolaboratory/repo_files/mphys/mphys_input_files.tar.gz>`__.
 An example input yaml file for the Mach Aero Wing is provided in ``examples/inputs/Local/mach_aero_wing.yaml``.
 The example yaml file is set up to run on local machines.

 Experimental data
 ~~~~~~~~~~~~~~~~~